avinashhere017/E-Commerce-CRUD-API/frontend/README.md

 ## About React CRUD

 This project focus on CRUD operations in React.js.It is created to teach you how to connect a frontend to a backend or how a frontend can consume data from a backend or Node.js API.
-If you don't know how to develope a backend with Node.js, Express, and MongoDB, check this video https://youtu.be/9OfL9H6AmhQ

-Learn more about this project, check this video, "Build React JS CRUD Connecting to Node.js API for Beginners from Scratch", https://youtu.be/57rKaQg0XDM

 ### Application Features
 Create, Read, Update and Delete data from API